Warning: Late repayment can cause you serious money problems. For help, go to moneyadviceservice.org.uk.

 At On Stride Financial, we pride ourselves on providing personal loans to individuals in need of extra funds.
 We have designed a process focused on transparency, and one which provides a straightforward online application.
-And with variable loan amounts and terms on offer, an On Stride Financial personal loan is all about flexibility.
+And with variable loan amounts on offer, an On Stride Financial personal loan is all about flexibility.

-Our personal loans are unsecured, and available in amounts from £1,000 to £10,000.
-Customers can select a loan duration of 1 to 5 years, and with APR rates from 29% - 89%, which are determined by a customer’s unique history.
-Actual loan amount, APR and term may vary based on actual application details.
+Our personal loans are unsecured, and available in amounts from £1,000 to £3,000.
+Customers can select a loan duration of 1 or 2 years, with an APR rate of 89%.
+Actual loan amount may vary based on application details.

 At its most basic level, a personal loan is money borrowed from a lender, with the intention of being repaid in the future.
 Personal loans tend to be taken out by those in need of funding for their own personal needs, which can be extraordinarily varied.
 For many, the need for a personal loan can come in an emergency, such as a tree branch breaking the roof, a flooded cellar or a broken down vehicle.
 For others, a personal loan may be needed for sudden, unplanned bills.
 There are individuals who recognise a need to make improvements to their home, and will take out a small personal loan to cover those expenses in the short term, because they're comfortable paying them back over a longer term.
 Even mortgages and car loans fall into the category of personal loans.